plaintextaccounting/plaintextaccounting/src/Getting-started-FAQ.md

 But, most PTA users sooner or later will split files by time, and most of them will split by year.
 This allows you process just one year or a subset of years when running reports, which is more efficient.
 The new complication is how to arrange for correct account balances no matter which year file(s) you are processing.
-You can read more about that in the links below.
+You can read more about that in the links below, particularly hledger's `close` doc.

 So, putting these things together, here is a common and relatively simple multi-file layout, with all files in the same directory for easy access: